weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 Running `weave launch` automatically configures your network, starts the weave router, which contains the `weavedns` service, and it also launches the Docker API proxy and the Weave Docker Plugin.

->**Note:** Weave components can be started and stopped independently, if required, see `weave --help` for more information.
+>**Note:** If necessary, you can start and stop Weave components independently, see `weave --help` for more information.

-Now you are ready to deploy containers and use weaveDNS so that the containers can discover each other.
+Now you are ready to deploy containers and also take advantage of weaveDNS to discover containers.

 ### Deploying Two Containers to the Weave Network

 In this example, you are using the Docker API proxy to attach containers to the Weave network.
-The proxy was configured when you ran `eval$(weave env)`.
+As a reminder, the proxy was configured when you ran `eval$(weave env)`.

 >**Note:** Do not attach containers to the Weave network using both the Weave Docker Networking Plugin and Weave Docker API Proxy simultaneously.
 Containers run in this way will end up with two Weave network interfaces and two IP addresses.
 To ensure that the proxy is not being used, do not run eval $(weave env), or docker $(weave config).
-To attach containers using the Docker Network Plugin, use the `--net=weave` flag with the Docker run command.
+To attach containers with the Docker Network Plugin, you can use the `--net=weave` flag when using the Docker run command.

-For more information on how to use the Weave Docker Plugin, see [Integrating Docker via the Network Plugin](https://www.weave.works/docs/net/latest/plugin/)
+For more information on how to use the Weave Docker Plugin, see ["Integrating Docker via the Network Plugin"](https://www.weave.works/docs/net/latest/plugin/)

 The first app to be deployed is called `pingme`.
 It consists of a simple netcat (aka `nc`) server running on TCP port 4000, and it is configured to send a short message, `Hello, Weave!` to any client that connects to it.